• About

 Tips and Tricks

-• For best results, allow your lamb chops to come to room temperature before cooking.
+• Allow your lamb chops to come to room temperature before cooking for best results.
 This will help ensure even cooking.

-• If you are marinating for more than 30-60 minutes, cover your lamb chops and transfer to the refrigerator.
+• Cover your lamb chops and transfer them to the refrigerator if you are marinating for more than 30-60 minutes.
 While we want them to reach room temperature, we do not want them to sit out at room temperature for long periods of time.

-• Ask for your chops to be cut thicker – approximately 1-inch to 1 1/4-inches.
+• Ask for thick-cup chops – approximately 1 inch to 1 1/4 inches.
 This helps prevent them from being overcooked.

 • Always rest your chops.
-If you’re cooking loin chops or shoulder chops, make sure you wait to cut into them for at least 5 minutes.
+If you’re cooking loin or shoulder chops, wait to cut into them for at least 5 minutes.
 This helps maximize their juiciness and allows them to slowly finish cooking.

 White plate with two lamb chops and a garnish of homemade mint chutney.